 Resources to help

-We have a range of free resources for you to download by clicking on the link
+We have a range of free resources for you to download by clicking on the link.

 The toolkit provides an assessment tool and action plan for organisations to improve support to people with learning disabilities as they grow older.
 It can also be used by families to check the quality of their relative’s support.

-This book chapter, written by Christine Towers and Heather Wilkinson, is based on the ideas in Thinking Ahead for planning the future.
+This book chapter, written by Christine Towers and Heather Wilkinson, is based on the ideas in the Thinking Ahead guide for planning the future.
 It suggests ways in which practitioners can support families to think about the options, following a diagnosis of dementia, to make sure their relative is supported in a person-centred way.

 The information on this page has been written by Christine Towers of Together Matters.
-Last reviewed on June 8, 2020.
+Last reviewed on October 8, 2021.
 We welcome your feedback on the content about Growing Older.